AniketSharma24/Frontend-Machine-Coding-Questions/file-explorer/README.md

 - Implement drag-and-drop functionality for moving files and folders within the file explorer.
 - Add search functionality to quickly locate files or folders by their names.

 You can use plain JavaScript, or any modern frontend framework/library of your choice (e.g., React, Vue.js, Angular) to build the file explorer UI.
-Make sure to provide clear instructions on how to run and test your solution.